Ignoring Things¶

 Putting these files under version control would be a waste of disk space.
 What's worse, having them all listed could distract us from changes that actually matter, so let's tell Git to ignore them.

-We do this by creating a file in the root directory of our project called .gitignore
+We do this by creating a file in the root directory of our project called .gitignore:

 These patterns tell Git to ignore any file whose name ends in .csv

-and everything in the results
+and everything in the results directory.

 (If any of these files were already being tracked,